vitaly-t/sub-events/README.md

 ## Usage

-* On the event's provider side:
+* On the provider side:

 ```ts
 import {SubEvent} from 'sub-events';